IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Zalman_Gradowski" target="_blank">Zalman Gradowski</a>

 >“In some ways people had got used to the idea that India was spiritual and religion-oriented.
-That gave a leg up to the religious interpretation of India, despite the fact that Sanskrit had a larger atheistic literature than exists in any other classical language.
+That gave a leg up to the religious interpretation of India, despite the fact that **Sanskrit had a larger atheistic literature than exists in any other classical language**.
 Madhava Acharya, the remarkable 14th century philosopher, wrote this rather great book called <a href="https://en.wikipedia.org/wiki/Vidyaranya#Sarvadar%C5%9Banasa%E1%B9%85graha" target="_blank">Sarvadarśanasaṅgraha</a>, which discussed all the religious schools of thought within the Hindu structure.
-The first chapter is "<a href="https://en.wikipedia.org/wiki/Charvaka" target="_blank">Cārvāka</a>" or "Atheism"—a very strong presentation of the argument in favour of atheism and materialism.”
+The **first chapter** is "<a href="https://en.wikipedia.org/wiki/Charvaka" target="_blank">Cārvāka</a>" or "Atheism"—a very strong presentation of the argument in favour of atheism and materialism.”

 ― <a href="https://en.wikipedia.org/wiki/Amartya_Sen" target="_blank">Amartya Sen</a>